On the coherence conjecture of Pappas and Rapoport: Proofs II: the nearby cycles

-Let us denote $K^Y=L^+\calG_{\sigma_Y}$, and let $\on{P}_{K^Y}(\Fl^Y)$ denote the category of $K^Y$-equivariant perverse sheaves on $\Fl^Y$.
-Recall that this category is defined as the direct limit of categories of $K^Y$-equivariant of perverse sheaves supported on the $K^Y$-stable finite dimensional subvarieties of $\Fl^Y$.
+Let us set $K^Y=L^+\calG_{\sigma_Y}$, and let $\on{P}_{K^Y}(\Fl^Y)$ denote the category of $K^Y$-equivariant perverse sheaves on $\Fl^Y$.
+Recall that this category is defined as the direct limit of categories of $K^Y$-equivariant of perverse sheaves supported on the $K^Y$-stable finite dimensional subvarieties of $\Fl^Y$ (see \cite[Appendix]{G} for details).